SIEF Working Group funding

 - Each working group may normally request up to €1000 for various activities.
 Higher amounts might be granted pending availability of SIEF financial resources, the exceptional nature and the benefit to SIEF of the proposed activity.

 - A new working group can apply for funding only after it has been approved by the Executive Board.

 - Funding will mainly support activities such as seminars, conferences and workshops, preferably in the in-between years of the SIEF congresses.
-However, depending on their demonstrated necessity, other activities might be funded as well.
+However, depending on their demonstrated necessity, other activities (e.g. publications, sustaining local communities, etc.) might be funded as well.
 SIEF will support expenses that are key to the successful delivery of the activity.
-This may include travel and accommodation for invited speakers (which may or not be SIEF members) but daily allowances will not be covered.
-Funds may also be used to reduce conference fees (e.g. pay costs for coffee/tea, lunches, software and technical assistance, publications, etc.) to make events more inclusive, especially in low-budget countries.
+This may include travel and accommodation for invited speakers (which may or not be SIEF members), support for young scholars, independent scholars, researchers from low-income countries and other scholars in precarious situations, but daily allowances will not be covered.
+Funds may also be used to reduce conference fees (e.g. pay costs for coffee/tea, lunches, software and technical assistance, publications, etc.) to make events more inclusive, to broaden and enhance diversity.

 - Proposals must be made using this application form (spreadsheet), providing an activity description, a brief statement of benefits for the working group and SIEF (following the main criteria listed below), a budget, and a list of all funding sources.

 - If funding is requested for more than one activity, a separate application form must be completed for each additional activity.
 The total amount requested should not exceed €1000.

 - The Executive Board encourages working groups to seek other sources of funding for their planned activities.